What is a hotel booking engine?

 Here’s a number of booking engine features you should expect.

-- Up to 25 photos in your image gallery
+- Up to 25 high-quality photos in your image gallery

 After you have done all the hard work of doing up your beautiful hotel and its rooms, you’ll want to showcase them.
 It’s already an established fact that visual experience through image galleries is one of the top factors to get guests over the line when booking.
 Being able to add a lot of high-resolution images to your gallery is important if you want to entice guests to book.